-Luxury Vinyl Tile (LVT) – Vinyl Flooring
+Luxury Vinyl Tile (LVT) & Luxury Vinyl Plank Flooring

 Luxury Vinyl Tile, which is also referred to as “LVT” flooring, reduces noise and provides comfort underfoot.
-Unlike hard surfaces such as wood, laminate, terrazzo or porcelain tile, LVT has “give” and thus are referred to as “resilient” flooring.
+Unlike hard surfaces such as wood, laminate, terrazzo or porcelain tile, luxury vinyl plank flooring has “give” and thus are referred to as “resilient” flooring.
 It’s great if you want a little cushion underfoot and like the idea of a slightly quieter surface.

 The huge advantage of choosing a LVT product for your home is that it can be installed quickly and easily over many different surfaces such as old ceramic tile.
 That’s right!
 With the proper prep, LVT flooring can be installed directly over the top of that ugly kitchen tile saving you the expense and headache of a costly and super messy tile tear out.
 LVP is also quite durable, is a waterproof flooring, and is easy to clean.
 That, along with the fact that these Luxury Vinyl Planks can be easily installed by a novice home owner in a short amount of time makes this product a great option for a budget conscious home owner for a weekend DIY project.

 If you’re shopping for the best luxury vinyl plank flooring for sale, scroll through the products on this page to see the great selection at Tile For Less!
 Now available in a variety of colors including white, black, grey, brown, and blue – and in numerous textures.
 The most popular styles are those that emulate wood flooring or natural stone flooring.
 But remember, unlike real wood flooring or natural stone flooring, the SPC or LVP needs no special care and is simple to maintain.
 This is not your Grandmother’s old style sheet vinyl flooring, no sir!